pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 process has been used by the New York Public Library since 1916.
 Legibility is decreased somewhat, but the library feels that its experience indicates that this disadvantage is offset by the increased strength and lengthened span of life of the paper.
-The cost of this process is&nbsp;{%- include pagebreak.html canvas=230 -%}&nbsp;approximately $.08 a sheet, or $.04 a page. emis of the New York Public Library product is bound herewith.
+The cost of this process is {% include pagebreak.html canvas=230 %} approximately $.08 a sheet, or $.04 a page. emis of the New York Public Library product is bound herewith.
 Dr. Joseph
 Broadman of New York City has developed a